deadlyvipers/dojo_rules/introduction.md

 this is a introduction.

-My favourite Code School path is my favourite Code School path.
+My favourite Code School path is: HTML